 Areas of the documentation that need to be addressed or cleaned up:

-QP – Remove and replace with “Connected Endpoint” throughout document
+QP – TODO: Remove and replace with “Connected Endpoint” throughout document

-Fencing: Properly document existing libfabric API ordering mechansisms using RAR, WAW, RAW, WAR and update extensions as needed
+Fencing: TODO:Properly document existing libfabric API ordering mechanisms using RAR, WAW, RAW, WAR and update extensions as needed

-FI_IMMED – Make it clear that we are intending for the same existing IMMED functionality is preserved.
+FI_IMMED – TODO: Make it clear that we are intending for the same existing IMMED functionality is preserved.
 Make it clear what is delivered to the Target node SW.
 A small amount of context that SW can utilize as an indicator of what writes were now persistent.
 The write data itself is NOT provided to the Target Node SW, only a small context buffer.

 4.1.4, Bullet 5 – “The ordering of write data associated with fi_writemsg (with FI_COMMIT set) with respect to the ordering of write data for other fi_writemsg (with FI_COMMIT set) requests is indeterminate, even when issued on the same QP and RKEY.
 It is possible for one to pass the other.
-SW must utilize the FI_FENCE with FI_COMMIT to avoid this indeterminate ordering on the same RKEY. ” - Consider rewording this – it’s the fence flag that controls the ordering – currently flags can be used to force fencing today - _WAW, _RAW, _WAR, _RAR
+SW must utilize the FI_FENCE with FI_COMMIT to avoid this indeterminate ordering on the same RKEY. ” – TODO: Consider rewording this – it’s the fence flag that controls the ordering – currently flags can be used to force fencing today - _WAW, _RAW, _WAR, _RAR